 And, weirdly enough, disabling Bluetooth while on Wi-Fi worked like magic.
 In case NFC is available, we recommend disabling it, too.
 Give it a try and look for a resolution.

 Solution 4 – Check Network settings

-The next step is to thoroughly inspect Network settings on your device.
-Make sure that to use randomized MAC and DHCP.
+The next step is to thoroughly inspect the Network settings on your device.
+Make sure to use randomized MAC and DHCP.
 Additionally, disable proxy if there’s any.